zhaoshuoxp/GWASanalytics/README.md

-# BED-GWAS Catalog analytics
+# GWAS Catalog analytics

 -----
-This is a shell script to find the intersected GWAS SNPs within the input BED file.
+This is a shell script to find the intersected GWAS SNPs or genes within the input BED file or gene list.
 There are two modes for this script.
-The default is to read the
+The default is to read the designated group.tsv to search the keywords of diseases to obtain the SNPs or genes.
+While -a mode is to traversal all diseases in AllDiseases.txt.

- * Bed2GWASCatalog.sh: This script will intersect the input BED file in hg38 with GWAS catalog SNPs and calculate the enrichment for the overlaps.
+ * Bed2GWASCatalog.sh|GeneGWASCatalog.sh: These scripts will intersect the input BED file in hg38 or the gene list with GWAS catalog SNPs or genes, and calculate the enrichment using *binomial test* for the overlaps.

- * GwasCatalog.bed: Source file of all GWAS associtations, SNP coordinates and 1bp plus, TAB delimited.
+ * GwasCatalog.bed|GwasCatalog.genes : Source file of all GWAS associtations, SNP coordinates and 1bp plus, or gene offical names, TAB delimited.
 Converted from [GWAS](https://www.ebi.ac.uk/gwas/), version [1.0.2](https://www.ebi.ac.uk/gwas/api/search/downloads/alternative)
  * group.tsv: Grouped diseases and keywords to search in default mode, TAB delimited.
  * AllDiseases.txt: All diseases in GWAS catalog.